 ITSM stands for Information Technology Service Management, which ultimately is the discipline of managing IT services.
 When we talk about IT management most people picture managing the technology.
 And whilst IT system management and similar more technical IT management approaches are crucial for your IT to work, IT Service Management is no less important.
 Its main focus is on the business value IT delivers to its users and the company as a whole.
 IT services are the means for delivering value.

-ITSM as a discipline has developed a set of best practices over years.
-These practices ensure overall quality of service delivery.
-The main benefit of ITSM software is that it is designed to enable the exact process you need to manage your IT effectively.
-This includes organizing conversations with users into tickets, keeping track of asset history, providing single point of contact for all requests, enabling request management with advanced approval workflows, CMDB for better root cause analysis and incident resolution.
+ITSM as a discipline has developed a set of best practices over the years.
+These practices ensure the overall quality of service delivery.
+The main benefit of ITSM software is that it is designed to enable the exact processes you need to manage your IT effectively.
+This includes organizing conversations with users into tickets, keeping track of asset history, providing a single point of contact for all requests, enabling request management with advanced approval workflows, CMDB (Configuration Management Database) for better root cause analysis and incident resolution.

-The difference between ITSM and ITAM is that ITSM covers range of practices whilst ITAM is a practice within ITSM.
-This at least is the view hold by ITIL.
-Some people might view ITAM as a practice distinct from ITSM but that really depends on how you define them.
-Either way ITSM and ITAM are closely related and should work together.
-Whilst IT Service Management makes sure that IT delivers business value, ITAM’s purpose is to manage full life cycle of assets included in the process.
-Simply put the ITAM helps you to maximize the value you get out of your laptops, servers, networking and all the software you own or have subscribed to.
-At the same time, it helps you to keep costs in check, manage risks and get accurate baseline for decision making about purchase of new hardware or software.
+ITAM stands for IT Asset Management, discussed further below.
+The difference between ITSM and ITAM is that ITSM covers a range of practices whilst ITAM is a practice within ITSM.
+This at least is the view held by ITIL.
+Some people might view ITAM as a practice distinct from ITSM but that really depends on how you define them both.
+Either way, ITSM and ITAM are closely related and should work together.
+Whilst IT Service Management makes sure that IT delivers business value, ITAM’s purpose is to manage the full life cycle of assets included in the process.
+Simply put, ITAM helps you to maximize the value you get out of your laptops, servers, networking, and all the software you own or have subscribed to.
+At the same time, it helps you to keep costs in check, manage risks and get an accurate baseline for decision making about the purchase of new hardware or software.